The translation of this document is outdated.

 service provided using electronic means (electronic information

-processing and storage equipment, including digit compression
+processing and storage equipment, including digital compression

-service.
-Information society services include the electronic
+Information society services shall include the electronic trade

-trade of goods and services, the sending of commercial
+of goods and services, sending commercial communications,

-communications, the possibilities offered for searching for
+offering possibilities for searching for information, access to

-services that ensure the transmission of information in an
+transmission of information in an electronic communications

 3) commercial communication - any form of communication

-regarded as a commercial communication;
+not be regarded as a commercial communication;

 4) co-ordinated field - area in which the procedures